 Afterward we headed up the road to catch the ferry to Deer Island, and then another one over to New Brunswick.
 They are car ferries, and you pay a certain amount ($22 while we were there) per car, plus extra depending on how many people you have in your vehicle.
 They take Canadian or US dollars, but you’ll pay the same either way.
 (No exchange given.)
 Once you’re in New Brunswick, there are so many different places you can explore.

 We knew we wanted to go kayaking while on our trip, and actually brought all of ours with us.
 We have five of them, so actually built a special stand for our trailer to fit all of them!
 But if you’re not bringing your own, no fear–there are places you can rent them by the hour, day, and even week.

 We had actually planned on going to a different lake, but after a serendipitous conversation with our waitress one night, we headed to Patrick Lake.
 It was her favorite place to go with her kids, and since she was a local and knew all the best places, we went with her suggestion.
 I’m so glad we did!
 It was a quiet, gorgeous lake, and provided a day full of fun.
 My kid also played on the shore, splashed in the water, and we had a picnic.

 Day 4: Great Wass Island

 My kids love love to explore and discover, and this was the perfect day for that.
 We planned to visit Great Wass Island during low tide, because then we would be able to see so much more of the sea life up close.
 During low tide, the water goes down dramatically–between 20 and even up to over 50 feet, depending on where you are.
 So the landscape completely changes, and you can go out and walk where there is water half of the time.
 It was the best!
-We found lobsters, crabs, shells, and more.
+On the sandy beaches we found lobsters, crabs, shells, and more.
 We hiked and explored, and had the best time.